Qiuyu-Liao/disaster-predict/README.md

 - Real-time disaster prediction and visualization on an interactive map.
 - User-friendly interface for exploring disaster data.
 - Modular frontend structure with clear separation of assets, scripts, and components.
-- Support for multiple disaster types (floods, earthquakes, etc.) — expandable for future use.
+- Support for multiple disaster types (Hurricane, earthquakes, etc.) — expandable for future use.
 - Responsive design for desktop and mobile devices.

 ---